stungeye/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.md

 void printTheAnswerToLifeTheUniverseAndEverything() {
     std::unique_ptr<Answer> answerPtr = std::make_unique<Answer>("Meaning of it all.");
     std::cout << *answerPtr;
-} // When answerPtr goes out of scope it's heap memory will be auto-deleted.
+} // answerPtr goes out of scope when function ends.
+Its heap memory will be auto-deleted.

 // Later in the code:
 while (1) {